Skip to content

 Biography

 Beyond academia, I have contributed to public scholarship through platforms such as The Conversation, The Diplomat, South Asia Voices, and 9DashLine.
-My expertise has been featured in NBC News, INews/Ipaper, FRANCE 24, the Sydney Morning Herald, Television New Zealand and BBC Radio.
+My expertise has been featured in NBC News, iNews/iPaper, FRANCE 24, the Sydney Morning Herald, TVNZ, and BBC Radio.

-At PSID, I teach a range of modules at the undergraduate and postgraduate level on geopolitics, the politics of South Asia, applied conflict studies and project management in international development.
-I have a strong interest in pedagogy, particularly in exploring how individuals learn.
-My current work examines the integration of creative practices into the teaching of the social sciences.
-In 2024, I was nominated for the University of Bradford's Outstanding Achievement awards in the Learning and Teaching category.
+At PSID, I teach a range of modules at the undergraduate and postgraduate levels on geopolitics, the politics of South Asia, applied conflict studies, and project management in international development.
+I have a strong interest in pedagogy, particularly in exploring how individuals learn through creative practices.
 I am a Senior Fellow of the Higher Education Academy (SFHEA).

 Before joining PSID, I was a Lecturer in International Development (Education) at King’s College London, where I remain a Research Affiliate.
-I am also a Research Associate at the Centre for Asian Studies in Africa, University of Pretoria (2025-2028).
-I am a co-founder and currently serve on the board of the ASPIRE Networka new UK-wide network for teaching-track academic in Politics & International Relations.
+I am also affiliated with the Centre for Asian Studies in Africa, University of Pretoria, and the Centre for South Asian Democracy, University of Oslo.
+I am a co-founder and currently serve on the board of the ASPIRE Network, a new UK-wide network for teaching-track academics in Politics and International Relations.

 Research